Patrón Tequila FAQS

 -

 A margarita on the rocks is a type of margarita that is served over ice.
 Ingredients are mixed together in a cocktail shaker with ice and poured over fresh ice in a glass.
-For a fruity spin on this classic on the rocks, try our Patrón Perfect Margarita featuring Patrón Silver.
+For a spicy spin on this classic, try our PATRÓN Reposado Spicy Margarita featuring PATRÓN Reposado.

 More about the margarita on the rocks -